YouG-o/StreamWarden/README.md

 # AutoStreamRecorder

-Desktop app to automatically monitor Twitch / YouTube channels and record livestreams as soon as they go live.
+Desktop app to automatically monitor Twitch / YouTube / Kick channels and record livestreams as soon as they go live.

 </div>